DrLex0/FFCP-GCodeSnippets/README.md

 Follow the instructions [on the page](https://www.dr-lex.be/software/ffcp-slic3r-ini-helper.html) to obtain the transformed ini file, and then go to step 3.

-### Manually preparing the .ini file
+### Fallback: manually preparing the .ini file

-In case the helper webpage is unavailable, or you simply crave doing low-level editing of config files, open the appropriate .ini file in a text editor and do a find & replace on all occurrences of the following line, or use `sed` if you are a Linux/UNIX wizard:
+If the helper webpage works, then simply skip to step 3.
+Otherwise, if the webpage is unavailable, or you simply crave doing low-level editing of config files, here are instructions that mimic what the helper tool would normally do.\
+Open the appropriate .ini file in a text editor and do a find & replace on all occurrences of the following line, or use `sed` if you are a Linux/UNIX wizard:
 ```
 post_process = /You-need-to-update-print-configs/see-https://bit.ly/3l13MrN
 ```